Hyperparathyroid UK (HPT UK)

 Q. Can I get copies of my test results?

 A. It is very important to ask for copies of every result.
 Get copies of your blood results and scans.
 So often we hear that doctors have said ' You're ok, everything is in the normal range'.
 It is crucial where; in the normal range your calcium, PTH, and vitamin D fall.
 If your calcium and PTH are both at the top of the normal range then you are NOT ok and are highly likely to have Primary Hyperparathyroidism.
 It is important to get several test results if your levels are not straightforward classic PHPT, to see an emerging trend remembering the non suppressive nature of a malfunctioning parathyroid gland, taking into consideration normocalcemic and normohormonal presentations of primary hyperparathyroidism.
-You will require calcium, PTH, and vitamin D tests from the same blood draw.
+You will require calcium, PTH, Magnesium, and vitamin D tests from the same blood draw.
 Comparing results taken on different days is pointless.

 Negative Scans